tillbiskup/tiny-webcasts/docs/index.rst

 .. note::

    Interested in a real-world example?
-A (growing) :doc:`series of webcasts introducing "Tiny Webcasts" <examples>` created with -- well, you will guess it -- "Tiny Webcasts" is now available.
+A (growing) :doc:`series of webcasts introducing "Tiny Webcasts" <examples>` created with -- well, you will guess it -- "Tiny Webcasts" is :doc:`now available <examples>`.

 Features